St Bernard’s Advice – How to Run a Catholic Apostolate

 Three fundraising insights from the spiritual classic, Imitation of Christ

-So after organizing a successful fundraising campaign this week, I am feeling very blessed.
+After organizing a successful fundraising campaign, I am feeling very blessed.
 I am humbled by the generosity of people for the incredible work that Catholic apostolates do.

 If you’ve ever wondered, “Can I raise funds?” – The answer is YES; you can.